uppedtrout/Better-config/README.md

 and a sigh hangs in my breast like a dark lantern.
 I am old.
 The wolves carry my name in their midnight speeches, and that quiet, subtle Voice is summoning me from afar.
 And a Voice much closer will shout into my ear with unholy impatience.
 The weight of my soul will decide its final resting place.
-Before that time, IDownloaded from www.holybooks.com must put down here all that I can concerning the horrors that stalk Without, and which lie in wait at the door of every man, for this is the ancient arcana that has been handed down of old, but which has been forgotten by all but a few men, the worshippers of the Ancient
+Before that time, I must put down here all that I can concerning the horrors that stalk Without, and which lie in wait at the door of every man, for this is the ancient arcana that has been handed down of old, but which has been forgotten by all but a few men, the worshippers of the Ancient